julietteBergoend/plumcot-prodigy/plumcot_prodigy/README.md

 ```
 Usage:
 1. Make sure that addressee annotation is done
 2. Add names to the knowledge dictionary in the script.
 Add a new show dictionary if you work on a new show.

+Warning : each key in a dictionary corresponds to a firstname/name/nickame, and each value to a character id under the format firstname_name.
+Those ids must be present in _characters.txt_ file of the show you are annotating (Plumcot/data/{serie_uri}/characters.txt).
-3. Lauch script
+4. Lauch script
 ```bash
 (plumcot-prodigy) plumcot-prodigy/annotation_scripts$ ./add_entity_linking.py <episode_name>

 e.g ./add_entity_linking.py TheWalkingDead.Season01.Episode02
 ```
+The script will add EL to your alignment file.

 #### Entity linking - 3rd person & names

 ![entity_linking](../screenshots/entity_linking.png)